Ahnenerbe: Nazi Party takes power

-In the 1932 federal election, the Nazis secured 230 seats in the Reichstag, making them the largest single party but without a controlling majority.
-Six months later, President Paul von Hindenburg invited Hitler to become Chancellor, after which the latter cemented Nazi dominance over the government.
-In February 1933, Hitler convinced von Hindenburg to issue the Reichstag Fire Decree, legally suspending civil liberties.
-Himmler, who was newly appointed as the police chief of Munich, ordered the arrests of those he regarded as a threat to the Nazis—including journalists, labour organisers, Jewish community leaders, socialists, and communists—and their incarceration in Dachau concentration camp.
-Hitler approved of Himmler's tactics and appointed him head of the political police across Germany.

-In 1933, Himmler initiated plans to establish a "Nordic Academy" to assist the instruction of the SS upper ranks.
+In 1933, following the Nazi seizure of power, Heinrich Himmler initiated plans to establish a "Nordic Academy" to assist the instruction of the SS upper ranks.
 He was assisted in this by Karl Maria Wiligut, an occultist who was popular in German ultra-nationalist circles.
 Himmler brought Wiligut into the SS—where he eventually rose to the rank of Brigadeführer—and gave him a private villa in Berlin.
 Using Wiligut's prophecies as his guide, Himmler selected Wewelsburg castle in Westphalia to serve as a base for many SS operations.
 The architect Hermann Bartels was employed to oversee renovations to the castle to make it fit for the SS's use.
 As part of these alterations, one of the rooms in the building became known as "the Grail Room" with a rock crystal representing the Holy Grail being placed in a central position.
 Himmler also established a private museum at the castle, employing the young archaeologist Wilhelm Jordan to manage it.